Configuration Options

 SCALR_AGENT_KUBERNETES_TASK_LABELS

-Extra labels to apply to the agent task pods.
-Default: None
+SCALR_AGENT_KUBERNETES_TASK_LABELSExtra labels to apply to the agent task pods.

 SCALR_AGENT_KUBERNETES_TASK_ANNOTATIONS

-Extra annotations to apply to the agent task pods.
-Default: None
+SCALR_AGENT_KUBERNETES_TASK_ANNOTATIONSExtra annotations to apply to the agent task pods

 SCALR_AGENT_KUBERNETES_TASK_NODE_SELECTOR

-The Kubernetes Node Selector to assign agent task pods to specific nodes in the cluster.
-The selector must match a node’s labels for the pod to be scheduled.
-Default: None See the Kubernetes Node Selector documentation
+SCALR_AGENT_KUBERNETES_TASK_NODE_SELECTORThe Kubernetes Node Selector to assign the agent tasks pods to the specific nodes in the cluster.
+The selector must match a node's labels for the pod to be scheduled on that node.
+See: https://kubernetes.io/docs/tasks/configure-pod-container/assign-pods-nodes

 SCALR_AGENT_KUBERNETES_TASK_TOLERATIONS